-Tips from the Trade: What Is the Difference Between Unglazed and Glazed Porcelain Tile?June 21, 2017
+What Is The Difference Between Unglazed And Glazed Porcelain Tile?June 21, 2017

 No matter what type of tile you select for your renovation or new home construction, you want to make sure you choose a product that looks good and functions well.
 And when it comes to porcelain tile, they're not all the same.
 Take for example glazed and unglazed porcelain.

 Although glazed and unglazed tiles are mostly manufactured the same way, glazed tiles include a protective coating made of liquid glass that covers the pores of the surface.

 But besides the finishing process, there are other factors you need to consider before making a purchase.
 With that in mind, here are the main differences between glazed and unglazed porcelain tile.